While not as abundant as channel cats, blue catfish are undoubtedly America’s biggest catfish species.

 The average life expectancy of blue catfish is 8 to 12 years, and most big specimens live to an age of around 20.

 The oldest-ever recorded blue catfish was caught in the Mississippi River.
-This fish had an estimated age of 25 years, which is exceptionally old for this species.
+This fish was estimated to be 25 years old, which is exceptionally old for this species.

 Related Articles